nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [Vinum](https://github.com/dmitrykoval/vinum) - SQL query processor for Python, designed for data analysis workflows and in-memory analytics.
 - [aiosqlite](https://github.com/omnilib/aiosqlite) - Friendly, async interface to sqlite databases.
 - [ORM](https://github.com/encode/orm) - Async ORM for Python, with support for Postgres, MySQL, and SQLite.
+- [ConnectorX](https://github.com/sfu-db/connector-x) - Enables you to load data from databases into Python in the fastest and most memory efficient way.

 ## GUI